gshourya10/SNPify/README.md

 # SNPify
 SNPify is a tool that automates batch processing for multiple bioinformatics tools upon large datasets.
 The user just needs to input a xlsx, xls, or csv file in a defined format and run the service.
-The results will be stored on you disk under the ~/SNP Results directory.
+The results will be stored on you disk under the ~/SNP Results/ directory.

 # Usage instructions
 ## Availability